vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

   # to restore from.
 If specified, and BackupName is empty, Velero will
   # restore from the most recent successful backup created from this schedule.
   scheduleName: my-scheduled-backup-name
   # Actions to perform during or post restore.
-The only hook currently supported is
+The only hooks currently supported are
-  # adding an init container to a pod before it can be restored.
+  # adding an init container to a pod before it can be restored and executing a command in a
+  # restored pod's container.
 Optional.
   hooks:
     # Array of hooks that are applicable to specific resources.
 Optional.
     resources: